-Bruce Grubb has over 31 years experience in the transport industry and is the Chief Executive and Executive Director of Scott's Transport Industries Pty Ltd. Mr Grubb is also a Non-Executive Director of the listed entity Scott Corporation Limited.
-Mr Grubb is also a Director of Dangerous Goods Logistics Pty Ltd.
+Bruce Grubb has over 30 years experience in the transport industry and is the former Chief Executive and remains Executive Director of Scott Transport Industries Pty Ltd. Mr Grubb is also a Non-Executive Director of the listed entity Scott Corporation Limited and a Director of DGL (Aust) Pty Ltd.

-• Environmental Committee
+Environmental Committee